OWASP/DevGuide/docs/en/04-design/01-threat-modeling/02-pytm.md

 The OWASP [pytm (Pythonic Threat Modeling)][pytmproject] project is a framework for threat modeling and its automation.
 The goal of pytm is to shift threat modeling to the left, making threat modeling more automated and developer-centric.

-Pytm is an OWASP Lab Project with a community of contributors creating [regular releases][pytmreleases].
+Pytm is an OWASP Production Project with a community of contributors creating [regular releases][pytmreleases].

 #### What is pytm?

-Pytm is a Python library that provides programmatic way of threat modeling;
+Pytm is a Python library that provides a programmatic way of threat modeling;
 the application model itself is defined as a python3 source file and follows Python program syntax.
-Findings are included in the application model python program with threats defined as rows in an associated text file.
+Findings are included in a templated threat modeling report.
 The threat file can be reused between projects and provides for accumulation of a knowledge base.

 Using pytm the model and threats can be programmatically output as a [dot][graphvizdot] data flow diagram